CruzMRamirez/Project40-conversion/ReadMe.md

+# Ignore me
+***
+Added this section for the purposes of an example pull request

 # The Purpose
 ***
 This project is about converting an html5 template into a full functional wordpress template.
 This project should contain only Bootstrap, Jquery, and the starting files for Project Forty.
 Upon pulling this project, the user should attempt to convert it into a wordpress template.